The WMSCOG “Awarded by President Obama”?

 On July 7, 2011 a World Mission Society Church of God member named “STAR” made the following comment below the “Top 10 Reasons People Cease To Believe in the WMSCOG” article:

 “President Obama just awarded the Church of God with a Call into Service Plaque.
-What is your church doing to recieve such a high reward.”
+What is your church doing to receive such a high reward.”

 According to the “awards list” section of the official WMSCOG site (click on “WHITE HOUSE WASHINGTON”), the WMSCOG received the President’s Volunteer Service Award this year.
 The Presidential Service Awards website describes the purpose of the award as “a way to thank and honor Americans who, by their demonstrated commitment and example, inspire others to engage in volunteer service”.
 What are the requirements for the award?
 How did the WMSCOG go about being recognized and receiving this award?